10 Best Payroll Software for Small Business Users in 2023

 - HR Pro: Custom priced

-In our evaluation, ADP Run earned an overall score of 3.71 out of 5.
-It was rated highly in ease of use, payroll and HR features, reporting, and popularity among users.
-However, its setup costs and nontransparent fees contributed to its very low rating in our pricing criteria—and users even commented that it can be expensive for small businesses.
+In our evaluation, ADP Run earned an overall score of 4.06 out of 5.
+It was rated highly in ease of use, payroll and HR features, reporting, popularity among users, and our expert review criterion.
+It scored the lowest in pricing because of its setup costs and nontransparent fees—and users even commented that it can be expensive for small businesses.
 However, many reviewers said they do appreciate its easy-to-use platform, adding that its payroll solution helps simplify employee pay processes.

 ADP Run’s payroll dashboard (Source: ADP)